 I love absolutely Chinese food, it’s tasty, healthy and so super flavourful.
 Stir-frying is a great way of cooking, most nutrients are kept in, and the veggies keep their lovely crunch and colour.
 Throw some shrimp (prawns) in, and the ultimate Asian dish is created: the almighty spicy shrimp stir fry with noodles.

 Ginger, garlic and spring onions are the super trio that can’t possibly be left out.
 If you fancy something different for lunch or supper, give this dish a try.
 If you like spicy food, do not be afraid to use as much chilli as you like.

-How do you make spicy shrimp stir fry with noodles?
+How TO make spicy shrimp stir fry with noodles

 - heat up the oil, add the spring onions, garlic and ginger, and stir fry for about 30 seconds until fragrant